 If this sounds like something you or your little ones would be interested in enjoying, please feel free to contact Gramma Cathy on the phone at 250-931-1067 to book your spot.
-You may also wish to follow the Facebook Page for the soon-to-be-released book written by Cathy – Fairy Rose and the Power of Eleven.
+Make sure to follow the Facebook page for Fairy Landing here, too.
+You may also wish to check out the soon-to-be-released book written by Cathy – Fairy Rose and the Power of Eleven.

 We all enjoyed our tour tremendously (even my tiny toddler), and are excited to return again later this summer for another peek into the realm of magic.
 What a wonderful way to spend time with children on Salt Spring Island!